ganlanyuan/tiny-slider/README.md

 `touch`,
 `mouseDrag`,
 `arrowKeys`.
-NOTE: `fixedWidth` can only be changed from positive integer to positive interger, not from integer to false/0 (or in reverse).
+NOTE: `fixedWidth` can only be changed from positive integer to positive integer, not from integer to false/0 (or in reverse).
 ```javascript
 <script>
   var slider = tns({